Museums, Archives, & Public History

 To preserve the past is to save the future.

 One of the few undergraduate majors in public history in the country, Nazareth’s program is distinct for combining rich historical study with experiential learning obtained through the required 12 credit hours of internship.
 Your classes and internships prepare you to pursue advanced degrees or careers in archives, digital humanities, documentation projects, film studies, government service, heritage tourism, historical house management, library science, museums, national park service, and preservation.
-Pairs well with a dual major in American studies, anthropology, art history, communications and media, history, marketing, music, public health, social science, theatre arts, and women and gender studies.
+Pairs well with a dual major in American studies, communications & media, history, marketing, music, public health, social science, and theatre arts.

 Course curriculumStudent outcomesCost of attendance